 Please bring eftpos if you wish to purchase any food, beverages at the festival precincts.
 And of course, don’t forget to pre-register before you arrive, and bring your free tickets!

 Yes, bring the whole family.
 The Desert Park precinct is nestled amount natural bushland, so we encourage families to ensure that kids are kept under constant supervision.
 Wristbands for minors will be provided at the Information Booth for parents to write their contact details.

-Yes, there will be a delicious range of food pop ups and existing restaurants across at both precincts.
+Yes, there will be a delicious range of food pop ups at Desert Park.
 Please be sure to bring your card to enable easy, cashless payments.